 Sugar is one of the causes of highs and lows in mood and energy.
 Sugar can also disrupt one of the most powerful hormones in the body known as insulin.
 This hormone is connected to all of the other hormones within the body, including estrogen and testosterone.

 When we experience insulin spikes, typically after a meal high in carbs or sugar.
 Doing this regularly can lead to the lesser availability of an essential protein known as the sex hormone-binding globulin (SHBG).
 The role of SHBG is to bind to excess testosterone and estrogen within the blood, yet when the SHBG is low, hormone levels increase.
-The delicate ratio of estrogen and progesterone is the disrupted and can lead to estrogen dominance symptoms.
-To balance blood sugar levels, it is important to eat protein, fats and fiber during each meal and as well as having breakfast within one hour of awakening.
+The delicate ratio of estrogen and progesterone is disrupted and can lead to estrogen dominance symptoms.
+To balance blood sugar levels, it is important to eat protein, fats, and fiber during each meal and as well as having breakfast within one hour of awakening.

 - Get enough fiber.